ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-15-docker-top_stats-cp-diff-commands/README.md

 exit
 ```

-- Copy a folder from container to the host.
+- Copy a folder from the container to the host.

 ```bash
 docker cp ng-4:/docker-entrypoint.sh .